youngker/apparmor-wiki/AppArmorDelegation.md

 he does not have the authority to determine the sentence of the arrested person.
-Authority in the real world is often associated with an identity or position and some time authority can delegated to another, Eg. a sheriff deputizing someone to assist him.
+Authority in the real world is often associated with an identity or position and some time authority can delegated to another, Eg. a sheriff deputizing a person to assist him.

-In AppArmor authority can be delegated to extend profiles with access to file objects or rules that they would not normally have.
+In AppArmor authority can be delegated to extend profiles with access to objects or rules that they would not normally have.

 ## Identity